 GIS and Advanced Analytics Capabilities for Insurance – How Insurers Benefit

-GIS technology delivers the location intelligence your insurance organization needs to aggregate, identify, and assess geographic data, and determine the impact of potential risks to policyholders living in that geographic zone.
-With GIS, you can also analyze customer demographics in a specific zone, as well as various demographic patterns and behaviors, thus driving better-informed, more targeted sales and marketing efforts.
+Today’s GIS technology uses advanced analytics capabilities to process and analyze data from several sources such as real-time sensors on vehicles and vessels; and feeds from social media, weather and environmental applications.
+GIS also delivers the location intelligence your insurance organization needs to aggregate, identify, and assess geographic data, and determine the impact of potential risks to policyholders living in that geographic zone.
+With GIS, you can even analyze customer demographics in a specific zone, as well as various demographic patterns and behaviors, thus driving better-informed, more targeted sales and marketing efforts.

 Real-Time Event Monitoring

 If a catastrophic storm is predicted to hit, you need to pinpoint when, where, and how it’s going to impact customers in that vicinity.
 Integrating GIS and advanced insurance analytics with a weather system (such as Weather Underground or NOAA Storm Events) enables you to track the storm in real-time and leverage forecasts on the storm’s predicted path.
 With this insight, you can plan accordingly, thus helping to expedite claims processing for affected residents.